danieldeles/nodejs-demoapp/README.md

 ## Objective:

-This project describes **how to develop a pipeline for the CI** (Continuous Integration) process using:
+This project describes **How to develop a pipeline for the CI** (Continuous Integration) process using:
 - GitHub
 - Jenkins
 - SonarQube